 Network penetration testing is a security audit by which you check the security of a network if you want to know about the technical details of the security audit.

-This type of testing aims to find holes in the system that outside parties could exploit.
 Network penetration testing is performed on the network infrastructure, also known as the backbone of the network.
+This type of testing finds holes in the network system that outside parties could exploit.

 2. Mobile Penetration Testing

 Mobile Application Penetration Testing is testing a mobile application for security vulnerabilities.
 The goal of penetration testing is to find weaknesses in mobile security and report them to the developers.

 The scope of testing varies from functional testing to security testing.
 Penetration testing has evolved significantly as the number of mobile devices and users has grown, for example, android and iOS penetration testing.

 Mobile application penetration testing is done to gain access to sensitive data or disrupt the app’s functionality.